-- Identify urban heat island hotspots within the City, referring to Heat Risk Index efforts. - Develop shading and cooling strategies in key urban areas, incorporating equity considerations. - In areas with a high prevalence of urban heat, follow strategies such as increasing tree and vegetation cover, green roofs, and cool pavements. - Continue regional planning and coordination efforts on environmental topics and hazard mitigation. - Refer to the City's Capital Improvements Program, Public Works Design Standards, Sea Level Wise Strategy, along with the Hampton Roads Hazard Mitigation Plan (2022), as the guiding frameworks to address upgrades and planning strategies that respond to hazards like flooding, sea-level rise, and coastal erosion. - Limit the sources and exposure to different forms of pollution. - Continue to mitigate noise pollution. - Adhere to Air Installation Compatibility Use Zones (AICUZ) and other policy and programmatic recommendations cited in the Oceana Land Use Conformity Program and the 2005 Hampton Roads Joint Land Use Study. - Relocate existing and locate proposed higher noise-generating businesses and activities to locations inside the City's higher AICUZ zones and away from residential areas.
+- Identify urban heat island hotspots within the City, referring to Heat Risk Index efforts. - Develop shading and cooling strategies in key urban areas, incorporating equity considerations. - In areas with a high prevalence of urban heat, follow strategies such as increasing tree and vegetation cover, green roofs, and cool pavements. - Continue regional planning and coordination efforts on environmental topics and hazard mitigation. - Refer to the City's Capital Improvements Program, Public Works Design Standards, Sea Level Wise Strategy, along with the Hampton Roads Hazard Mitigation Plan (2022), as the guiding frameworks to address upgrades and planning strategies that respond to hazards like flooding, sea level rise, and coastal erosion. - Proactively collaborate with the U.S. Army Corps of Engineers (USACE) and other federal, state, and local agencies on the ongoing Coastal Storm Risk Management Study and other resilience-planning initiatives in Virginia Beach. - Limit the sources and exposure to different forms of pollution. - Continue to mitigate noise pollution. - Adhere to Air Installation Compatibility Use Zones (AICUZ) and other policy and programmatic recommendations cited in the Oceana Land Use Conformity Program and the 2005 Hampton Roads Joint Land Use Study. - Relocate existing and locate proposed higher noise-generating businesses and activities to locations inside the City's higher AICUZ zones and away from residential areas.